sentclose/sentc-docs/docs/guide/README.md

 ### Create a group

 You can create a group using the user object.
-The group keys are automatically encrypted by the user keys.
+The user keys automatically encrypt the group keys.

 With the group object, you can encrypt/decrypt content, invite or delete members, and perform key rotation.
 For more information, please refer to the Groups documentation.